 Using a slow cooker is as convenient as cooking can be, but you can make it even more convenient by using dump bags.

 A dump bag, also known as a freezer bag, is pre-prepared food that you put into your slow cooker.

 You can either brown/seal some of the ingredients first, or just add them straight to the bag raw and let the slow cooker take care of all the hard work for you.

-- Looking for a slow cooker?
-Take a look at our guide for bargain slow cookers
+- Looking for a slow cooker dump bag recipes?
+Take a look at this highly reviewed recipe book.

 Because the marinades or sauces will be allowed to work for a long time before you use the bags, you’ll end up getting a really great, deep flavour from your meal as well.